stephenlb/pubnub-mongo-pipe/blog.md

 Once you've written a Lat/Long coordinate into MongoDB collection, the process begins instantly synchronizing with any connected iPhone.
-We where able to accomplish the and include several feature requests and here follows the listing requirements:
+We where able to include several feature requests and here follows the requirements:

  - When a new Lat/Lon document is **inserted** into MongoDB, stream the Lat/Lon data to a mobile device is push data.
- - Use a Ruby or Node.JS Service to stream the data out of MongoDB as it is written in real-time.
+ - Use a **Ruby** or Node.JS Service to stream the data out of MongoDB as it is written in real-time.

 Simple enough, yes, though it requires moving pieces.